amitrrathod/from-design-to-devops/README.md

-# From Design to DevOps – Kubernetesnaut 2026
+# From Design to DevOps – Kubestronaut 2026

 This repository documents my career transition from Sr. Graphic Designer to DevOps Engineer.